ljj430/Compiler/README.md

 # Compiler
-This one is based on Tiny-C, and I also adds some functions
+This is based on Tiny-C, and I also add some new features.